-22.1 POLICY
+22.1.
+POLICY

-22.1.1 Staff must comply with the national guidance relating to the Nolan principles, Trust policies and the ABPI Code of Professional Conduct.
-Key expectations and responsibilities are stated below.
+22.1.1.
+Staff must comply with the national guidance relating to the Nolan principles, Trust policies and Values (Compassionate, Inclusive, Committed) and the ABPI Code of Professional Conduct.
+Key expectations and responsibilities are stated below but staff should refer to these for full detail on what is required.

-22.2 PRINCIPLES OF CONDUCT IN THE NHS
+22.2.
+PRINCIPLES OF CONDUCT IN THE NHS

-Nolan Principles

-The Seven Principles of Public Life

-The Nolan Committee set out Seven Principles of Public Life, which it believes should apply to all in the public service.
-These are:

-(a) Selflessness

-Holders of public office should act solely in terms of the public interest.
-They should not do so in order to gain financial or other benefits for themselves, their family or their friends.

-(b) Integrity

-Holders of public office should not place them under any financial or other obligation to outside individuals or organisations that might seek to influence them in the performance of their official duties.

-(c) Objectivity

-In carrying out public business, including making public appointments, awarding contracts, or recommending individuals for rewards and benefits, holders of public office should make choices on merit.

-(d) Accountability

-Holders of public office are accountable for their decisions and actions to the public and must submit themselves to whatever scrutiny is appropriate to their office.

-(e) Openness

-Holders of public office should be as open as possible about all the decisions and actions that they take.
-They should give reasons for their decisions and restrict information only when the wider public interest clearly demands.

-(f) Honesty

-Holders of public office have a duty to declare any private interests relating to their public duties and to take steps to resolve any conflicts arising in a way that protects the public interest.

-(g) Leadership

-Holders of public office should promote and support these principles by leadership and example.
+- 22.2.1.
+The Nolan Committee set out Seven Principles of Public Life, which should apply to all in the public service.
+These are: - (a).
+Selflessness Holders of public office should act solely in terms of the public interest.
+They should not do so in order to gain financial or other benefits for themselves, their family or their friends. - (b).
+Integrity Holders of public office should not place them under any financial or other obligation to outside individuals or organisations that might seek to influence them in the performance of their official duties. - (c).
+Objectivity In carrying out public business, including making public appointments, awarding contracts, or recommending individuals for rewards and benefits, holders of public office should make choices on merit. - (d).
+Accountability Holders of public office are accountable for their decisions and actions to the public and must submit themselves to whatever scrutiny is appropriate to their office. - (e).
+Openness Holders of public office should be as open as possible about all the decisions and actions that they take.
+They should give reasons for their decisions and restrict information only when the wider public interest clearly demands. - (f).
+Honesty Holders of public office have a duty to declare any private interests relating to their public duties and to take steps to resolve any conflicts arising in a way that protects the public interest. - (g).
+Leadership Holders of public office should promote and support these principles by leadership and example.

-22.3 THE BRIBERY ACT
+22.3.
+THE BRIBERY ACT 2010

-- 22.3.1 Under the Bribery Act, the Trust's Policy and the terms and conditions of an employee's contract, it is an offence for staff to accept any inducement or reward for: - (a) doing, or refraining from doing anything in their official capacity - (b) showing favour or disfavour to any person in their official capacity
+- 22.3.1.
+Under the Bribery Act 2010, the Trust's Policy and the terms and conditions of an employee's contract, it is an offence for staff to accept any inducement or reward for: - (a). doing, or refraining from doing anything in their official capacity.

+(b). showing favour or disfavour to any person in their official capacity.

-22.4 CONFIDENTIALITY
+22.4.
+CONFIDENTIALITY

-Employees must comply with Trust policies relating to confidentiality.

-- 22.4.1 Employees in the course of their duties, may gain access to business information in relation to the running of the Trust.
+- 22.4.1.
+Employees must comply with Trust policies relating to confidentiality. - 22.4.2.
+Employees in the course of their duties may gain access to business information in relation to the running of the Trust.
 Employees may also gain access to information that relates to staff, patients and / or other clients.
 Such information is regarded by the Trust as CONFIDENTIAL.
-Therefore all members of staff, must not disclose such information either in the course of their duties whilst in employment or at any time after the termination of their contract, to any person who does not have the right to this information. - 22.4.2 Employees are also not permitted to release in any form the whole or part of any document belonging to the Trust, except where express consent by a Director has been given, in relation to the proper performance of an employee's duties.
+Therefore all members of staff must not disclose such information either in the course of their duties whilst in employment or at any time after the termination of their contract, to any person who does not have the right to this information. - 22.4.3.
+Employees are also not permitted to release in any form the whole or part of any document belonging to the Trust, except where express consent by a Director has been given, in relation to the proper performance of an employee's duties.

-22.5 CASUAL GIFTS
+22.5.
+CASUAL GIFTS

-22.5.1 Casual gifts offered by contractors or others, may not be in any way connected with an employees performance of duties so as to constitute an offence under the terms and conditions of their employment contract.
+22.5.1.
+Casual gifts offered by contractors or others may not be in any way connected with an employee's performance of duties so as to constitute an offence under the terms and conditions of their employment contract.

+22.5.2.
 Employees should:-